Faith in a holy cause is to a considerable extent a substitute for lost faith in ourselves.

 Meaning

-In the quote “Faith in a holy cause is to a considerable extent a substitute for lost faith in ourselves.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“Faith in a holy cause is to a considerable extent a substitute for lost faith in ourselves.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme